florentpoujol/Daneel/readme.md

 ScriptedBehaviors who are nested in folders and/or name are not pascal-cased, may be accessed via their aliases as you define them in `Daneel.config.scripts`.

-    -- alias = "fully-qualified Script path"
     Daneel.config = {
         scripts = {
             "MyScript",

+            -- alias = "fully-qualified Script path"
             otherScript = "folder/my other script",
         }
     }

-    -- in your script, access the scripteBehavior with its alias : self.gameObject.otherScript
+    -- in your script, access the scripteBehavior via its alias : self.gameObject.otherScript